kelfink/cals-jobs/README.md

-## CWDS Jobs
+## CALS Jobs

-The CWDS Jobs project provides java based stand alone applications which are meant to be scheduled periodically.
+The CALS Jobs project provides java based stand alone applications which are meant to be scheduled periodically.

 ## Installation